vegama/pyteseo/README.md

 pyteseo-test        # Run tests and prompt pytest-report
 ```

-If you clone the repository, you also can run `coverage.py` functionalities based on current `pytproyect.toml` configuration from your terminal command line interface:
+If you have cloned the repository, you also can run `coverage.py` functionalities based on current `pytproyect.toml` configuration from your terminal command line interface:
 ```bash
 # Commands should be executed from the root directory of the repo